Is This Me?™ The 3-Word Question That Votes for Your True Self

 - Universal enough to apply to anything

-The Moment Everything Shifts
+The Moment Something Shifts

 What can happen when you start asking "Is this me?"